 Autoimmune diseases, in which your immune system attacks and damages parts of your body, including your nerves.
 Examples include Sjogren's syndrome, systemic lupus erythematosus, rheumatoid arthritis and celiac disease.
 Guillain-Barre syndrome is an autoimmune disease that happens rapidly and can affect autonomic nerves.

-- Certain medications, including some drugs used in cancer chemotherapy.
+- Certain medications, including some drugs used in cancer treatment (chemotherapy).

-- Inherited disorders.
-Certain hereditary disorders can cause autonomic neuropathy.
+- Certain inherited disorders also can cause autonomic neuropathy.

 Factors that might increase your risk of autonomic neuropathy include: